marwan-at-work/go-exercises/interfaces/README.md

 Interfaces in Go let you define behavior as types.
 This makes packages pluggable.
 If you are unfamiliar with interfaces check out [this example](https://gobyexample.com/interfaces) to see how they're written.

-Create a function that implements the `io.Writer` interface that will do two things:
+Create a function that implements the `io.Writer` interface.
+The implmenetation should do two things:

 1. It will write any incoming bytes to a logs.txt file on disk.